cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 As of now, the folder only exists on the server, we need to push it to our client PC so that our domain users can interact with it.

-## 3. Sharing the File with Network
+### <ins>Sharing the File with Network</ins>

-a.
-Right-click folder and click Properties -> Sharing -> Advanced Sharing
+1. Right-click folder and click Properties -> Sharing -> Advanced Sharing
-b.
-Check "Share this folder"
+2. Check "Share this folder"
-c.
-Click Permissions
+3. Click Permissions
+4. Add Domain Users and give them Full Control

 Now that we made the sales file, assigned read/write/modify permissions, and pushed it to the network, we should test the results on the accounts of our sales manager, sales users, and